ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Full Cost of Attending Bryn Athyn College of the New Church

-Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Bryn Athyn College of the New Church.
+Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Bryn Athyn College of the New Church.

-How Much Does Bryn Athyn College of the New Church Cost?
+Total Cost of Bryn Athyn College of the New Church

 What will the cost of attending Bryn Athyn College of the New Church be?
 Here is a breakdown of tuition and expenses.